-That could also mean putting real estate sales on hold and not moving forward with the proposed investments in the Oliver packinghouse and possibly go as far aa re-opening the Lake Country packinghouse.
+A vote of non-confidence in the current board could mean putting real estate sales on hold and not moving forward with the proposed investments in the Oliver packinghouse.
+It could also go as far as re-opening the Lake Country packinghouse.

 "It represents a small percentage of the total membership.
-So we have close to 220 voting members and we think there are about 34 members who are opposed to the proposed moves," said Sarafinchan.
+So we have close to 220 voting members and we think there are about 34 members who are opposed to the proposed moves," Sarafinchan says.